-Continuing our series of looking at music during lockdown, we look at indie-pop artist Girl in Red.
+Continuing our series of lockdown music, we look at indie artist Girl in Red.

-This latest UK nationwide lockdown as a result of the Covid-19 pandemic has given me the chance to look back through my music accounts, looking to rediscover some bands and artists.
+This latest nationwide lockdown thanks to the Covid-19 pandemic has given me the chance to look back through my music accounts, looking to rediscover some bands and artists.
 One artist I have re-discovered is Girl in Red.

 Since her first single under the pseudonym Girl in Red in 2017, she has amassed 7 million monthly streams on Spotify.
 In particular proving to be very popular with the WLW community, with the phrase “do you listen to Girl in Red” becoming a discreet way to ask a woman if she is gay/likes girls.
 There is even a song based on that by Haley Margo!

 Upon my re-discovery I could not resist purchasing her debut album Beginnings on vinyl.
 With hit songs i wanna be your girlfriend and girls.
 It has become my go-to album very quickly.

 Her upcoming album aims to be an “emotional recap” of the past year, with a focus on the other sides of love and mental health, having been diagnosed with OCD and generalised anxiety disorder in the past year.